 Here’s some of the feedback Kristyn has received from her presentations/consulting:

 - “Kristyn brought a wealth of resources to us during her recent trip to our university.
 She provided small-group presentations to specific campus groups as well as a keynote address.
 In her work, Kristyn demonstrated a keen ability to help people with varied theological perspectives to come together and engage in respectful and loving dialogue.
 She is a bridge-builder, and she helped us here to understand the Kingdom value of listening to one another as brothers and sisters in Christ.
-We believe that her visit will have a lasting effect as we aim to take the knowledge we have gained and put it into meaningful practice.” – Christina Schnyders, Assistant Professor of Psychology and co-chair of Human Sexuality Task Force at Malone University
+We believe that her visit will have a lasting effect as we aim to take the knowledge we have gained and put it into meaningful practice.” – Christina Schnyders, Assistant Professor of Psychology and co-chair of Human Sexuality Task Force at Malone University in Canton, OH

 - “I appreciated Kristyn’s clarity, truthfulness, and authenticity; her courage to bring this hot/hard topic into difficult spaces (church!); and her gracefulness in treating the topic!”